VEDA’s Behind The Scene: Chef Raul

 After working at Veda for over a year now, how have you applied your skills and culinary knowledge to the restaurant?

 I believe that I am a complement of what Veda means to the Hong Kong culinary scheme.
-I really find myself immersed in what both the restaurant and Ovolo are wanting to achieve, and because of that, it made it a lot easier for me to adapt and bring my culinary experience and skills to Veda’s kitchen.
+I really find myself immersed in what both the restaurant and Ovolo are wanting to achieve, and because of that, it made it a lot easier for me to adapt and bring my culinary experience and skills to Veda’s vegetarian kitchen in Central.

 What’s in store for Veda over the next few months?